Harsha-Vardhan2005/agentic-ai-career-copilot/README.md

 - 📊 **Planning skill roadmaps** using our unique **Skill ROI framework** (prioritizing skills with highest career payoff)
 - 🎤 **Conducting voice-based mock interviews** with real-time speech analytics
 - 🔍 **Detecting career drift** to identify and correct misaligned learning paths early
-- 🚀 **Actively recommending** jobs, internships, and hackathons tailored to the user's profile
+- 🚀 **Actively recommending** jobs, internships, and hackathons tailored to the user profile

 ---